dapclark/UCI-HAR-Dataset/ReadMe.md

 To complete the assignment, I began by working to create the complete, combined data set, in this order:

 ### Import and Label Subject Numbers
-1. Import "test" subject numbers and name the column "subject"
+1. Import "test" subject numbers and name the column "subject."
-2. Import "train" subject numbers and name the column "subject"
+2. Import "train" subject numbers and name the column "subject."
 3. Combine the "test" and "train" subjects.

 ### Import and Label Activities
-1. Import "test" activity numbers and name the column "activity"
+1. Import "test" activity numbers and name the column "activity."
-2. Import "train" activity numbers and name the column "activity"
+2. Import "train" activity numbers and name the column "activity."
-3. Combine the "test" and "train" activies.
+3. Combine the "test" and "train" activities.
 4. Use the "factor" function to convert activity numbers to their matching character labels.

 ### Import and Label Subjects
-1.
+1. Import "test" subject numbers.
+2. Import "train" subject numbers.
+3. Combine the "test" and "train" subjects.
+4. Read in the column names from "features.txt" and assign them to the columns.